FeverDevJohnny/impactcontroller/README.md

 3).
 Navigate to Runtime/ImpactController/Prefabs/

 4).
 Drag either of the prefabs to your scene hierarchy (or the scene view) to deploy an Impact Controller into the world.
-There are currently two options: Default, and Quake (the former functions a lot like Rush, while the latter has a momentum based movement system)
+There are currently two options: Default, and Quake (the former functions a lot like Rush, while the latter has a momentum-based movement system)

 5).
 There you go!
 You can now hit the play button and walk around your world.